hackclub/blot/docs/assembly/ASSEMBLY.md

 ![PXL_20240613_153027084.jpg](./assets/PXL_20240613_153027084.jpg)

-Place the rubber feet on the motor.
+Place the rubber feet on the leg.

 ![Screenshot 2024-06-14 at 4.55.06 PM.png](./assets/Screenshot%202024-06-14%20at%204.55.06%20PM.png)

 ![PXL_20240613_153004363.jpg](./assets/PXL_20240613_153004363.jpg)

+Repeat this for the other leg.

 We're done!